ZacharyJkobban/Resume/README.md

 **Programming and Computing Department, Kenyon College, Gambier, OH**
 _Programming Course Tutor and Teaching Assistant, Fall 2023_
 - Requested specifically by the course professor to assist in teaching C++ and Python material as a teaching assistant
-- Provided support in a tutoring center, assisting students with projects, homework, and understanding course material
+- Assisted college students with course material, projects and homework at a tutoring center.
-- Applied metacognition methods to enhance student learning
+- Utilized training in metacognition methods to better serve students.

 **Knox County Area Development Foundation, Gambier, OH**
 _Data Analysis Research Intern, Fall 2023_
-- Analyzed growth trends in small towns using R, STATA, and Excel, identifying weaknesses in Knox County's development strategy
+- Analyzed growth trends in small towns using R, STATA, and Excel, identifying weaknesses in Knox County's development strategy.
-- Prepared and presented policy recommendations to the county council and Mayor
+- Developed policy recommendations and presented them directly to the county council and Mayor.
-- Facilitated connections between local agencies and the Foundation's job training strategy through effective communication
+- Utilized strong communication skills to connect local agencies and companies to the Foundation’s job training strategy.

 **Delta Tau Delta, Gambier, OH**
-_President, 2024-2025_
+_Chapter President, 2024-2025_
 - Elected as President of the fraternity, demonstrating strong leadership and organizational skills.
 Tasked with managing a diverse team to foster a positive, inclusive community and culture.
 - Enhanced communication and conflict resolution abilities by serving as the primary liaison between fraternity members, university administration, and external organizations, ensuring smooth operation and adherence to all guidelines and policies.

 **American Red Cross, Gambier, OH**
 _Blood Program Leader, 2022-2023_
-- Organized and led ten blood drives annually, collecting over 412 units of blood and impacting over 600 lives
+- Led the set up and execution of five highly successful blood drives each semester.
+Each time we collected over 206 units of blood and impacted 300+ lives.
-- Enhanced blood donation frequency and turnout on campus through various advertising methods

-**Eco Performance Builders, Oakland, CA**
-_HVAC Technician, Summer 2023_
-- Contributed to energy upgrades improving home energy efficiency by an average of 20%
-- Worked alongside senior technicians in the repair and maintenance of residential HVAC systems
+- Partnered directly with the Red Cross to ramp up the frequency and scale of blood donation across my college campus.
+Drove successful turnout through digital, mixed media and in person advertising.

 ## Reserch Papers
 _Completed as of March 4th 2024_